HikariKnight/ScopeBuddy/README.md

-# ScopeBuddy
+# ScopeBuddy - GNOME
 A manager script to make gamescope easier to use on the desktop (or if you use it in desktop mode and gamemode)

-Originally made for [Bazzite](https://bazzite.gg), released here so more projects can make use of it! ❤️
+Originally made for [Bazzite](https://bazzite.gg), modified to support Gnome Desktops, possibly others that have display information that can be found with xrandr.

 Turn this